 Martha, full of faith, tells Jesus that Lazarus would not have died if He had gotten there sooner.

-John 11:21-22 Therefore Martha said to Jesus, “Lord, if you would have been here, my brother wouldn’t have died.
+Therefore, Martha said to Jesus, “Lord, if you had been here, my brother wouldn’t have died.
 Even now I know that whatever you ask of God, God will give you.”
+John 11:21-22 (WEB)